In this chapter, we’ll examine what kinds of values JavaScript has.

 }.

-Figure 14.1 shows JavaScript’s type hierarchy.
-What do we learn from that diagram?
+Figure 14.1 shows JavaScript’s type hierarchy:

 The ECMAScript specification only knows a total of eight types.
 The names of those types are (I’m using TypeScript’s names, not the spec’s names):